 Israel has a Smart transportation card called a Rav-Kav (similar to the Oyster Card in London).

-Students studying in an Israeli institute can get a 50% discount on many forms of transport in Israel including intercity buses and trains on presentation of their student card.
+Students studying in an Israeli institute can get a 50% discount on many forms of transport in Israel, including intercity buses and trains, on the presentation of their student card.

-However discounts for international students are less prevalent, and you will need to show your international student card.
+However, discounts for international students are less prevalent, and you must show your international student card.

-Some museums will offer you 10%-50% discount on presentation of your international student card.
+Some museums will offer you a 10-50% discount on the presentation of your international student card.
 Student discounts for buses and Rav-Kav Cards are only available to Israeli citizens.

 9. Shared bike system – tel-o-fun